wendymonl/Consulting-Project-Decorative-Lighting-Industry/README.md

 # Consulting-Class-Project-Decorative-Lighting-Industry
 ##Summary

-- Conducted primary research to understand key deliverables and decision-making considerations through different stages of the specification process in lighting design projects.
-This included:
+- Conducted primary research to understand key deliverables and decision-making considerations through different stages of the specification process in commercial building projects.
+Methods were:
    - A survey to gather measurable data
    - expert interviews to understand context behind data
 - Used Excel to analyze over 100 survey responses to understand stakeholders’ needs throughout the specification process
 -	Presented research findings and actionable recommendations on increasing influence in the decorative lighting market to CEO

 ## Introduction
-This is a consulting project I did for class credit, where I implemented the 6 steps of the data analysis process to make business recommendations.
-This was a team project where I collaborated with 5 classmates, and this respository is meant to document only my part of the project.
+WakaNINE is a decorative lighting company based in Austin, TX and they tasked us with conducting primary market research to understand the specification process.
+The specification process is the steps design firms take to develop concepts, document, analyze and explain decision-making to ensure that the needs and performance requirements of the client are met.

-  WakaNINE is a decorative lighting company based in Austin, TX and they tasked us with conducting primary market research to understand the lighting specification process.
-This project will ultimately help wakaNINE develop marketing strategies based on current trends in the way decorative lighting fixtures are selected for commercial buildings.
+This is a consulting project I did for class credit, where I implemented the 6 steps of the data analysis process to understand the specification process.
+This was a team project where I collaborated with 5 classmates, but this respository is meant to document only my part of the project.
+The ultimate goal of this project was to generate data-driven, clear, and actionable recommendations for wakaNINE.

 ### Stakeholders